elgohr/Github-Release-Action/README.md

       env:
         GITHUB_TOKEN: ${{ secrets.RELEASE_TOKEN }}
       with:
+        tag: MyReleaseTag
+        title: MyReleaseTitle
-        title: MyReleaseMessage
+        body: MyReleaseMessage
 ```

 ## Notes

-`${{ secrets.GITHUB_TOKEN }}` can't be used for publishing, as it isn't allowed to publish releases.

-The ``title`` field is a message which should appear in the release.
+The ``title`` field is the release title.
 May not contain spaces.

 The ``tag`` field is the release tag.
 If not specified it will default to the current date.

+The ``body`` field is the release body.
+If not specified it will default to blank.

+`${{ secrets.GITHUB_TOKEN }}` can't be used for publishing, as it isn't allowed to publish releases.